Support for

 Be upfront with your boss

 Your employer needs time to plan and to manage when you need to be away from work, so don’t spring your leave requirements on them.
-Instead, have an upfront and positive conversation with your employer and direct them to our employers page to find out more information.
+Instead, have an upfront and positive conversation with your employer.
+You can direct them to our employers page to find out more information.

 Time off for training